nascheme/durus/README.rst

 refers to the changed non-persistent container.
-You can see an example of this by looking at the source code of PersistentDict and PersistentList, both of which maintain a non-persistent container on a "data" attribute, shadow the methods of the underlying container, and add calls to self._p_note_change() in every method that makes changes.
+You can see an example of this by looking at the source code of PersistentDict and PersistentList, both of which maintain a non-persistent container on a ``data`` attribute, shadow the methods of the underlying container, and add calls to self._p_note_change() in every method that makes changes.